MysteryPancake/Houdini-Fun/README.md

 ## Facing ratio / fresnel

-The facing ratio is how similar the ray direction is to the normal.
+The facing ratio is how similar the ray direction and normal are.
 It's useful for holograms, ghostly and fresnel-like shading.

 <p align="left">
   <img src="./images/fresnel1.png?raw=true" height="300">